-I'm glad to say that each of these goals were achieved, and more!
-Here’s what I learned.
+I'm glad to say that the course did not disappoint!
+Here is what I learned.

 Before attending Gojko's course, I believed it was impossible to run a session without showing boring PowerPoint presentations, but he managed to avoid them!
 In fact, his course is a 2-day hands-on experience which is a very effective way to show what you can get by Specification By Example (SBE) and when to use it.

 To get us across those essential concepts, Gojko has created two collaborative exercises, which aim to simulate what happens when there is a lack of domain knowledge and the team is under time pressure.
 These are two typical situations in larger organisations when the team is working on a system that is a piece of a larger puzzle that nobody fully understands.

 Thanks to the collaborative exercises, we went beyond the theory explained in the books, and we learnt how to write good specifications by experiencing how to run and facilitate a Specification By Example Workshop.
 We learnt how to discover the right questions to ask by collaboratively visualising team's and stakeholders' understanding through real examples.
 Here are few guidelines to follow:

 These concepts are an essential understanding of how to elicit requirements and write better specifications.

 As Gojko writes in “Bridging the Communication Gap”:

 In order to get the most out of acceptance tests, we need to distill what should be done from the discussion and not really focus on how it is going to work.